swelborn/tomopyui/docs/install.md

 ## Prerequisites

-You will have to have the following set of hardware/software to run all of the features of tomopyui:
+You will have to have the following set of hardware/software to run all of the features of TomoPyUI:

 - anaconda (to create a python environment)
 - NVIDIA graphics card capable of CUDA 10.2+